 Regulations and course descriptions

-Alumni move into a wide variety of roles, for example as a public relations officer, project manager, research manager or tourism product developer.
+Alumni move into a wide variety of roles, for example as a public relations officer, project manager, research manager, tourism product developer, etc.